-On the one hand, for these reasons, various methods to transform normal density, such as Gram-Charlier expansions, have been created to meet the desired features, for increased flexibility in fitting empirical distributions (see, e.g., Zoia et al., 2018; Molina-Muñoz et al., 2021).
+On the one hand, for these reasons, various methods to transform the normal density, such as Gram-Charlier expansions, have been created to meet the desired features, for increased flexibility in fitting empirical distributions (see, e.g., Zoia et al., 2018; Molina-Muñoz et al., 2021).
 On the other hand, alternative distributions to replace Gaussian law have been studied, including stable distributions and several Student-t extensions (see, e.g., Lee and Lin, 2012; Iqbal et al., 2020).
-A great deal of effort is also being made based on exponential power (EP) distribution, which, with three parameters, can reproduce any kurtosis level.
-Fernández et al. (1995) introduce a four-parameter skewed EP, which will be abbreviated as SEP3 density here.
-Zhu and Zinde-Walsh (2009) present a five-parameter asymmetric exponential power distribution (AEPD) that captures both the right- and left-tail thicknesses independently.
+A great deal of effort has also been made based on exponential power (EP) distribution, which, with three parameters, can reproduce any kurtosis level.
+Fernández et al. (1995) introduced a four-parameter skewed EP, which will be abbreviated as SEP3 density here.
+Zhu and Zinde-Walsh (2009) presented a five-parameter asymmetric exponential power distribution (AEPD) to capture both the right- and left-tail thicknesses independently.
 Downside risk measurement and forecasting accuracy improve when the relevant tail is more adequately captured.
-Zhu and Galbraith (2011) and, more recently, Kim and Lee (2021) use AEPD to build a conditional heteroscedastic specification.
+Zhu and Galbraith (2011) and, more recently, Kim and Lee (2021) used AEPD to build a conditional heteroscedastic specification.

-1 CVaR is also called expected shortfall in the literature.
-Both measures are equivalent, with continuous distributions without jumps (Rockafellar and Uryasev, 2002).
+&lt;sup>1 CVaR is also called expected shortfall in the literature.
+Both measures are equivalent for continuous distributions without jumps (Rockafellar and Uryasev, 2002).
 See also Dionne (2019).

-2 In this paper, we use the letter p to refer to the probability that the VaR is exceeded, and 1-p for the corresponding confidence level.
+$^{2}$ In this paper, we use the letter p to refer to the probability that the VaR is exceeded, and 1-p for the corresponding confidence level.
 The p-value notation is for statistical tests.